Stamp1t/rift-vision/README.md

 # Rift Vision

 ## Overview
 Welcome to **Rift Vision** – an automatically updating overlay designed for League of Legends streamers.
-This project aims to enhance the streaming experience by providing dynamic, real-time information directly within the streaming interface.
+This project will improve your streaming quality by providing dynamic, real-time information about you League of Legends games.

 ![image](https://github.com/Stamp1t/rift-vision/assets/132808663/6376963c-6fcc-44e0-9ceb-38a840e523dd)